sanketika-labs/beckn-schema/becknv2-schema/api/README.md

 # Beckn Discovery API

-A simple Node.js API implementation based on the Beckn Protocol specification with JSONPath filtering support.
+A Node.js API implementation based on the Beckn Protocol specification with JSONPath filtering support and MongoDB integration.

 ## Installation